 The views reminded me of my fjords cruise in Norway.
 High cliffs springing up on either side of the river, smashing straight down into the river.

 Right off the bat, we had our first wildlife sighting.
-Something black was swinging back and forth from tree to tree — yes, it was a monkey.
+Something black was swinging back and forth from tree to tree — yes, it was a spider monkey.
 IN MEXICO.
 I was shocked — I had no idea there were monkeys in Mexico!

 What a cute little guy!
 Well…he was cute at first.

 Our boat driver guided our boat right underneath the tree where he was swinging.
 And I was in the first row of the boat, so I was literally right underneath the monkey, and I started FREAKING OUT.
 What if he fell on me?!
 What if he PEED on me?!
-Can you get rabies from monkeys?
+Can you get rabies from spider monkeys?

 I’ve done a few safaris in Africa and none of my safari guides would dare going that close to an animal, let alone right underneath a monkey.
 This seemed really antagonistic.